Types of Goldendoodle Demystified: Generations and More

 The F1b generation is known for its curly coats, which are highly sought after for their hypoallergenic properties and minimal shedding.
 This makes them an excellent choice for families with moderate to severe allergies.

 F2 Goldendoodles are the offspring of two F1 Goldendoodles, making them a second-generation hybrid.
 This generation can inherit a mix of coat types, including straight, wavy, or curly, depending on the genetic makeup of their parents.
 As second generation goldendoodles these F2s are more likely to inherit attributes such as the flat coated goldendoodles with heavy shedding (very different from the F1 non shedding coats) either wavy coat or curly coat shedding can be prolific.
-A Breeder must maintain rigourous breeding records and often times the best breeding matches are maybe from 1 in 20 F2 GOldendoodles that they breed or trying to find one through another breeder is riskier business still.
+A Breeder must maintain rigorous breeding records and often times the best breeding matches are maybe from 1 in 20 F2 Goldendoodles that they breed or trying to find one through another breeder is riskier business still.

 Shedding in F2 Goldendoodles can be unpredictable, with some dogs shedding significantly and others not at all.
 Therefore, careful selection and understanding of their genetic background are essential when choosing an F2 Goldendoodle.